trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 You need to scan the QR code shown in the terminal with Wireguard app, select the `+ button` and use the option `Scan from QR code` to install configuration.

-`TIP:` For android, in more connection settings / vpn, has an option called **Always-on VPN** to have wireguard stay connected at all times in the system so you don't have to worry about the app background proccess ending.

 ### ╸ Connecting To The VPN From A PC (Windows) ╸

 WireGuard for windows: https://download.wireguard.com/windows-client/wireguard-installer.exe